christophhart/hise_documentation/hise-modules/sound-generators/Readme.md

 You can access the Routing Matrix with clicking on the little "volume-display-icon" next to the SoundGenerators name.

-You can change the channel amount by creating a "typed Routing Matrix Script Reference". (by right-click on the Audio Modules top-bar) and set the number of channels via script:
+You can change the channel amount by right-clicking in the Routing Matrix popup or by creating a "typed Routing Matrix Script Reference". (by right-click on the Audio Modules top-bar) and set the number of channels via script:

 ```javascript
 const var MasterChain = Synth.getRoutingMatrix("Master Chain");